 Cornstarch is one of those foods used as an ingredient in a variety of things.
 In fact, you may eat cornstarch without even realizing it because it’s often used in foods as a thickener for a variety of foods, including stews, sauces, soups, and desserts.

 It is often present in recipes in very small quantities due to its efficacy as a thickener, generally only appearing in teaspoons and tablespoons for entire recipes.
 Is cornstarch a safe ingredient for your cat to eat, though?
 After all, many people share nibbles of “people” food with their cats as a treat.
-If you share human food with your cat, keep reading to learn more about cats and cornstarch.
+If you share human food with your cat, you need to know that cornstarch is not an ideal food for cats for a few reasons, keep reading to learn more about cats and cornstarch.

 Can Cats Eat Cornstarch?